d3p1/dockgento/README.md

 - [Warden](https://docs.warden.dev/environments/magento2.html)

 > [!NOTE]
-> Mark Shust's Docker Magento also provides great video tutorials on configuring your IDE to work seamlessly with Docker.
-His tutorials help me a lot!
+> [Mark Shust's Docker Magento](https://github.com/markshust/docker-magento) also provides great video tutorials on configuring your IDE to work seamlessly with Docker.

 ## Usage

 Using this tool is straightforward:

-1 - Install `dockgento`.
+1. Install `dockgento`.

-2 - Create a [`.dockgento_profile` file](https://github.com/d3p1/dockgento/blob/main/src/bin/etc/.dockgento_profile.sample).
+2. Create a [`.dockgento_profile` file](https://github.com/d3p1/dockgento/blob/main/src/bin/etc/.dockgento_profile.sample).
 This file lets you configure environment variables that define how the project environment should be generated.

-3 - Execute `dockgento init <environment>` to generate the necessary [Docker Compose](https://docs.docker.com/compose/) files for the project.
+3. Execute `dockgento init <environment>` to generate the necessary [Docker Compose](https://docs.docker.com/compose/) files for the project.

-4 - Execute `dockgento mage-install` if you want to install a new Magento platform to work with the current generated environment.

-5 - Execute `dockgento mage-setup` if you want to configure an existing Magento project to work with the current environment.
+4. Execute `dockgento mage-install` if you want to install a new Magento platform to work with the current generated environment.
+Or execute `dockgento mage-setup` if you want to configure an existing Magento project to work with the current environment.

 > [!NOTE]
 > To gain a deeper understanding of how this tool works under the hood, visit the [wiki page](https://github.com/d3p1/dockgento/wiki).